-- Misalignment with Policies and Regulations: Certification standards do not fully align with No Deforestation, No Peatland and No Exploitation (NDPE) policies34 or comply with the EU Deforestation Regulation (EUDR) requirements.35 - >>> Leniency Toward Non-Compliant Companies: Companies can gain and/or retain certifications despite violating standards, undermining the credibility of these schemes. - Inadequate monitoring and verification: There is insufficient independent verification of compliance, with conflicts of interests in auditing processes. - Limited traceability and transparency: Certification relies on mixed-source supply chains and lacks transparency in audit reports especially concerning non-compliance. - Conflicts of interest: The schemes are financially dependent of the companies they certify, leading to biased governance and oversight.
+- Misalignment with Policies and Regulations: Certification No Exploitation (NDPE) policies or comply with the EU Deforestation Regulation (EUDR) requirements. - Leniency Toward Non-Compliant Companies: Companies can - Inadequate monitoring and verification: There is insufficient - Limited traceability and transparency: Certification relies on

 Many organizations have long warned that certification schemes are flawed and fail to meet regulatory standards or ensure deforestation-free, responsibly produced commodities.
-A major issue is that these schemes allow companies to retain certification despite evidence of noncompliance, rather than placing the burden of proof on companies to show deforestation-free supply chains.
+A major issue is that these schemes allow companies to retain certification despite evidence of noncompliance, rather than placing the burden of proof on companies to show deforestationfree supply chains.
 Additionally, certification systems fail to hold their members accountable across all operations under the control of their corporate group, and do not address the proliferation of deforestation through members' 'shadow companies'.